HanhNhi-Nguyen/keras-kmnist-denoising-autoencoder/README.md

 ## Notes

-- Default training is **5 epochs** (kept intentionally short).
+- Default training is 5 epochs (kept intentionally short).
-- The noise generation is **deterministic**: each sample index always receives the same noise pattern.
+- The noise generation is deterministic: each sample index always receives the same noise pattern.
 - The code is split from the original Colab notebook into small files for readability.

 ## Academic Context

-This project was developed as part of an advanced project (*Vertiefungsprojekt*) at University of Bremen under the supervision of Prof. Dr. Alberto Garcia-Ortiz.
+The original concept was developed as part of my advanced project/Vertiefungsprojekt at the University of Bremen.
+This repository represents a cleaned and independent implementation prepared for public demonstration purposes.